i don't trust you

 Hopefully this toy example demonstrates why zero-knowledge computations are even realistic.
 Both parties can draw a conclusion about the data (whether or not they are a match), but both parties' privacy (and social status) is preserved if it doesn't work out.

-Formally, we can compute the following function f(a,b)f(a,b) without sharing aa and bb individually.
+Formally, we can compute the following function without sharing and individually.

 This example provides us a couple other things to notice.
 Note that the relationship here is symmetric — both Alice and Bob do the same thing.
 Later, we'll expand this interaction into interactions between Provers and Verifiers, where Alice will try to prove to Bob that she knows secret X without revealing X to Bob.
 Also note that Alice and Bob have to go back and forth; we'll later explore how we can avoid extra interactions.